How To Get From Zagreb To Budapest (& Budapest To Zagreb)

 Taking a Budapest to Zagreb train has seen an increase in popularity over the years, so naturally, another excellent and comfortable option is taking a train from Zagreb to Budapest.
 Rail Europe currently offers two direct Budapest to Zagreb train rides between cities daily.

-There’s one in the morning and one mid-afternoon, respectively, lasting 6 hours and 27 minutes and 6 hours and 39 minutes.
-The Zagreb to Budapest train price starts at about 50 euro for a one-way trip.
+There’s one in the morning and one mid-afternoon, respectively, lasting 6 hours and 27 minutes and 6 hours and 39 minutes, respectively.
+The Zagreb to Budapest train price starts at about 50 euros for a one-way trip.

 Let us know if you have any tips for getting from Budapest to Zagreb.